JohannaG01/TAP-UP/README.md

 ### 4. Create Admin User

 To initialize your database with an admin user, you can execute the following SQL script.
 This script will create a new user with the ID of 1, ensuring that the user has administrative privileges.
+Remember to replace `hashed_password` for the corresponding value.

 ```
 -- Drop NOT NULL constraints temporarily